manuelroy1980/Even-frames/README.md

 ## Credits

 Built for the *Moon Phase Chronicles* AI-film project, where the stutter was costing more time than the shots were.
-Released free in the hope it saves someone else the same afternoon.
+Released free with the hope to raise the floor of AI films quality.